Trading Mastery: A Study Guide

 2. What is “businessman’s risk”, and how does it work in practice?

-A businessman’s risk refers to the maximum amount a trader should risk on any trade.
+A businessman’s risk is the maximum amount a trader should risk on any single trade.
 Elder recommends limiting risk to no more than 2% of your account equity.
+Example: With a $10,000 account, your maximum risk per trade would be $200.

 3. What are the three pillars of successful trading according to Elder?